Lipid metabolism: Lipid absorption

 The second step in lipid metabolism is absorption of fats.
 Short chain fatty acids can be absorbed in the stomach, while most absorption of fats occurs only in the small intestines.
 Once the triglycerides are broken down into individual fatty acids and glycerols, along with cholesterol, they will aggregate into structures called micelles.
 Fatty acids and monoglycerides leave the micelles and diffuse across the membrane to enter the intestinal epithelial cells.
 In the cytosol of epithelial cells, fatty acids and monoglycerides are recombined back into triglycerides.
 In the cytosol of epithelial cells, triglycerides and cholesterol are packaged into bigger particles called chylomicrons which are amphipathic structures that transport digested lipids.
 Chylomicrons will travel through the bloodstream to enter adipose and other tissues in the body.

 Lipid transportation

-Due to the hydrophobic nature of membrane lipids, triglycerides and cholesterols, they require special transport proteins known as lipoproteins.
+Due to the hydrophobic nature of membrane lipids, triglycerides and cholesterol, they require special transport proteins known as lipoproteins.
 The amphipathic structure of lipoproteins allows the triglycerides and cholesterol to be transported through the blood.
 Chylomicrons are one sub-group of lipoproteins which carry the digested lipids from small intestine to the rest of the body.
 The varying densities between the types of lipoproteins are characteristic to what type of fats they transport.
-For example, very-low-density lipoproteins (VLDL) carry the synthesized triglycerides by our body and low-density lipoproteins (LDL) transport cholesterol to our peripheral tissues.
+For example, very-low-density lipoproteins (VLDL) carry the triglycerides synthesized by our body and low-density lipoproteins (LDL) transport cholesterol to our peripheral tissues.
 A number of these lipoproteins are synthesized in the liver, but not all of them originate from this organ.